minetest-mods-camp/lucky_block/README.md

 https://forum.minetest.net/viewtopic.php?f=9&t=13284

-Released under WTFPL
+Changelog:

-0.1 - Initial release
+- 0.1 - Initial release
-0.2 - New api commands added thanks to blert2112
+- 0.2 - New api commands added thanks to blert2112
-0.3 - New blocks added, also error checking, new options and schematic rehaul
+- 0.3 - New blocks added, also error checking, new options and schematic rehaul